wlarson/wlarson.github.io/_drafts/2016-08-10-always-be-building.md

 I thought I was doing a good job, but recent annual reviews indicated otherwise.
 Looking back, my big projects were focused on extending or deprecating legacy systems.
 My team built a few new services, but there were several other teams involved in replacing our legacy systems.
 Those teams were 100% focused on new services, while my team had an 80/20 split of old vs new.

-One of my big lessons learned is that the software development discipline strongly favors building new systems over extending existing ones.
+One of my big lessons learned is that the software development discipline has a strong bias towards building new over extending old.
 As Amazon likes to say:  'we let builders build.'
 I may not like the fact that sustaining development is undervalued, but it is a conscious and transparent decision by the company.

 Looking back, I am more fixer than builder.
 I have a fifty year old car and hundred year old house.
 The only things I buy new are food and clothes.
 I recycle and compost, rarely throwing anything in the trash.
 Add that my special sauce is relating to clients and solving their problems, not churning out code.
 Long story short, I am not a builder.
 I am a fixer.
 And software *development* was not a good fit for me.